MIMS Degree Requirements

-First Year Required Courses
+First-Year Required Courses

 The remaining units for the first and second semesters are composed of electives.

-Summary of Course and Unit Requirements
+Summary of Degree Requirements

 Length of the MIMS Program

 The MIMS program is considered a full-time program.
-Students are expected to enroll in 12 units of graduate work each semester and complete the program within the two-year time frame.
+Students are expected to enroll in at least 12 units of graduate work each semester and complete the program within the two-year time frame.
 Students are required to be registered for four consecutive semesters.